Using a Logger for a specific application (EAP 6 and WildFly)

 A common requirement for many applications is to use a specific logger to trace log events.
-In this recipe we will learn how to use Logging profiles to define a logger that can be activated at application level.
-This tutorial can be used with JBoss EAP 6.2 (and higher) and WildFly application server.
+The most obvious way to accomplish this requirement is to define a logger for a specific application namespace.

 <size-rotating-file-handler name="SIZE" autoflush="true">